ponylang/ponylang-website/content/blog/last-week-in-pony-010123.md

 We took a break from discussing distributed cycle detection, the topic of our last couple Office Hours, and returned to a previous topic.
 Adrian, Sean, and Red spent a couple hours going over the problems with compile times that Red can into with his GTK wrapper library.
 After a lot of discussion to make sure the issue was fully understood, Sean suggested a slightly different design for Red to try that should greatly improved compile times.

 Sean says...
 "It was nice to return to the using office hours to help solve a problem for a community member.
-Variety is afterall, the spice of life."
+Variety is after all, the spice of life."

 Interested in giving attending Office Hours sometime?
 There's a [calendar you can subscribe to](https://calendar.google.com/calendar/ical/4465e68ae24131ae00461a40893f2637a2c9ac510e311a44ff78680e2f183ce3%40group.calendar.google.com/public/basic.ics) to stay up-to-date with the schedule.
 We do our best to keep the calendar up-to-date.